zachmargolis/interjectable/README.md

 # Injectable

-Injectable is a really simple Ruby library for dependency injection.
+Injectable is a really simple Ruby library for dependency injection, designed to make unit testing easier.
-The goal is to create a small interface for delegating to other objects, and grant the ability to unit test things independently.

 ## Installation